ODU-CS410-SU25-EMERALD/Tempered-AI-Wiki/functionality-interactwithai.md

 ---
-title: How to interact with the AI (students)
+title: How to interact with the AI
 permalink: /functionalities/interactwithai/
 ---